Overview

 User Identity API Scopes

-Click “Add” next to User identity API and select the following scopes:| Scope | Description |
+Click “Add” next to User identity API and select the following scope:| Scope | Description |

 |---|---|